Terén

-Which Czech public holidays can we still experience authentically in their current, dominant forms—those shaped and promoted by the state and its institutions?
-What role do memory and cultural institutions, schools, churches, the media, or even shopping malls play in them?
-What do we actually celebrate on public holidays?
+Which Czech public holidays are we truly able to experience authentically?
+What role do memory and cultural institutions, schools, churches, the media, or even shopping centers play in them?
+What do we actually celebrate on days off work?
 That we don’t have to go to work?
 And what if we go anyway?
-What stories do we tell about ourselves on significant dates?
+What stories do we tell about ourselves on important dates?

 Programme